nishantsingh93/Deceptive-Visualization/README.md

 ******************************************************************************************************************************
 ### V. Future Enhancements:

-* Improvement - Include more data from other states to form a better case and more concrete evidence Benfit-
+1) Improvement - Include more data from other states to form a better case and more concrete evidence
+*  Outcome-

-* Improvement - Add data From different Gun Violence sources such as Gun homicides, Mass shootings, robbery Benfit-
+2) Improvement - Add data From different Gun Violence sources such as Gun homicides, Mass shootings, robbery
+*  Outcome-
-* Add data for the type of guns that were most commonly being used to see which firearms are causing more harm to the society
+3) Improvement - Add data for the type of guns that were most commonly being used to see which firearms are causing more harm to the society
+*  Outcome-

-* Include mental data to understand the underlying cause for these suicides
+3) Improvement - Include mental data to understand the underlying cause for these suicides
+*  Outcome-

 ******************************************************************************************************************************
 ### VI.
 References: